-Myth 3: A homeschool morning routine doesn’t help when life just happens.
+Myth 3: A routine doesn’t help when life just happens.

 An important tip is not to make your family fit your routine, but fit your routine to your family.
 If you need to homeschool in the summer because of a stressful season, go for it.
 Your routine can give you that flexibility when you need it.

-Another community suggestion is to work adequate sleep and mandatory cleaning schedules into your homeschool.
+Another community suggestion is to include adequate sleep and mandatory cleaning schedules into your homeschool.
 Share the load with other friends and family who are willing to help.

 Perhaps most importantly, remember to give yourself some grace.
 As one wise homeschool mom wrote, “Just take time to set the priorities, and when the unexpected comes, such as illness, deal with it and school later.”

 Myth 4: Routines just stress me out.
 I’d rather go with the flow.

 Actually, routines can help families go with the flow by creating order – even if it’s an order that changes as needed!